Dodge Charger: Seventh generation: 2011–2023 (LD)

 The Charger received an improved interior and new exterior styling for 2011.
 This included new side scoops along both front and rear doors, more angular headlights, aggressive new grille styling, and a more defined and aerodynamic shape overall.
 Most notably, the back end adopted a more modern wrap-around LED tail light spanning nearly the entire trunk width.
 Driver visibility was improved by more than 15%, addressing complaints from previous years.
 The side and rear styling cues are reminiscent of the 1968 through 1970 models.

 Base performance was increased, with the 3.5 L 250 hp V6 engine replaced with a Pentastar 3.6 L producing 292 hp at 6350 rpm and 260 lb·ft of torque at 4800 rpm.
-The 4-speed automatic transmission was replaced with the 5-speed A580 auto.
+The 4-speed automatic transmission was replaced with the five-speed A580 auto.

-The SRT-8 was not produced for the 2011 model year.
+The SRT8 was not produced for the 2011 model year.

 The 2012 year featured a new eight-speed automatic transmission to the V6 model.
-The SRT-8 returned to the model lineup.
-AWD was also added to the V6, making AWD available on all but the SRT-8 model.
+The SRT8 returned to the model lineup.
+AWD was also added to the V6, making AWD available on all but the SRT8 model.

-For the 2012 through 2018 model years, the Super Bee platform (later called Scat Pack 15+) was available, using features seen in regular SRT-8 models with accessories and badges reminiscent of the 1960s and 1970s muscle car.
-These included a 6.4 L engine rated at 470 hp and had four-piston Brembo callipers, slotted rotors, paddle shifters, SRT launch features - such as 0-60 timing, Live G-Force readings, and 1/4 mi and 1/8 m drag timers, custom seat embroidery, and other features.
+For the 2012 through 2018 model years, the Super Bee platform (later called Scat Pack 15+) was available, using features seen in regular SRT8 models with accessories and badges reminiscent of the 1960s and 1970s muscle car.
+These included a 6.4 L engine rated at 470 hp and had four-piston Brembo calipers, slotted rotors, paddle shifters, SRT launch features - such as 0-60 timing, Live G-Force readings, and 1/4 mi and 1/8 mi drag timers, custom seat embroidery, and other features.